 In addition to medical treatments, certain lifestyle modifications and home remedies can support hair health and minimise hair loss.
 Key measures that can help reduce the impact of androgenetic hair loss include:

-- Hair Care: Avoid harsh hair treatments and excessive heat styling as these can damage the hair and make it more likely to shed.
-Using gentle, sulphate-free shampoos and conditioners as well as massaging the scalp can help keep it clean, reduce irritation and boost circulation.
+- Hair care: avoid harsh hair treatments and excessive heat styling, as these can damage the hair and make it more likely to shed.
+Using gentle, sulphate-free shampoos and conditioners, as well as massaging the scalp, can help keep it clean, reduce irritation and boost circulation.

-- Stress Management: Chronic stress can make hair loss worse.
+- Stress management: chronic stress can make hair loss worse.
 Practices such as yoga, meditation and regular exercise can help reduce stress levels.
-If you’re struggling with stress or the emotional fall out of living with hair loss, it is worth seeking professional help.
+If you’re struggling with stress or the emotional fallout of living with hair loss, it is worth seeking professional help.

 Androgenetic Alopecia During Pregnancy

 Hormonal changes during pregnancy and the postpartum period can affect hair growth and shedding.
-As such this period can have a significant impact on hair which may manifest in a number of ways:
+As such, this period can have a significant impact on hair, which may manifest in a number of ways:

 - Hair shedding may occur in the early stages of pregnancy and is usually due to effluvium hair loss.